Vaginal Odours: How to Sniff Out if Something's Wrong Down There

 Even though there is a small amount of yeast naturally present in your vagina, an overgrowth can lead to an uncomfortable infection of your muffin.

-You might also notice discharge that is thick and white like cottage-cheese; and also feel itchiness, burning or experience vaginal irritation.
+You might also notice a discharge that is thick and white like cottage cheese; and also feel itchiness, burning or experience vaginal irritation.

-How to treat it: Anti-fungal medications; increase of probiotics in your diet.
+How to treat it: Anti-fungal medications; an increase of probiotics in your diet.

 Possible cause: Poor hygiene; Bacterial Vaginosis (BV).

 Ammonia can be found in urine, so if you are not washing up properly after you tinkle, or if you are not drinking enough water which causes a higher concentration of ammonia in your urine, then there might be a distinct lingering smell of pee.